A Guide to Fastener Thread Series

 Here are a few key points to remember about fine threads:

-- Fine thread bolts can handle increased tension due to their large stress areas.
+- Fine thread bolts & nuts can handle increased tension due to their large stress areas.

 - They come with improved torsional and transverse shear strengths as a result of their large ‘minor’ diameter.